astorDev/nist/client/101/index.md

 ## Wrapping Up!

-Having a strongly typed SpaceX API client is nice, but what's more important is that the setup can be used as a base for a more complicated scenarios.
-For example, `Read` method also supports custom `JsonSerializerSettings` and you can use `PostAsJsonAsync` from `System.Net.Http.Json` to submit information to an API, `Nist.Queries` package allows to convert objects to query strings.
+Having a strongly typed SpaceX API client is nice, but what's more important is that the setup can be used as a base for more complicated scenarios.
+For example, the `Read` method also supports the custom `JsonSerializerSettings` and you can use `PostAsJsonAsync` from `System.Net.Http.Json` to submit information to an API, `Nist.Queries` package allows you to convert objects to query strings.
 All of this doesn't require you to change anything in the fundamental setup introduced in this article.

-As you may see, nist packages help us to make an stongly-typed http client in no time.
-You can check out the [nist repository](https://github.com/astorDev/nist), there are many more http-related tools.
+As you may see, nist packages help us to make a strongly typed http client in no time.
+You can check out the [nist repository](https://github.com/astorDev/nist), there are many more HTTP-related tools.
 And you can also ... clap to this article 👉👈